dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/GSDemo.md

 ---
 title: Creating a MapView and Waypoint Application
-version: v3.5.1
+version: v4.0
-date: 2017-03-30
+date: 2017-04-09
 github: https://github.com/DJI-Mobile-SDK-Tutorials/iOS-GSDemo
 keywords: [iOS GSDemo, waypoint mission demo]
 ---

-**Note: This Tutorial and Sample Project is developed based on iOS SDK v3.5.1, an update version for iOS SDK v4.0 will be published soon.**
+*If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum.
+Please feel free to send us Github pull request and help us fix any issues.*

 ---

 In this tutorial, you will learn how to implement the DJIWaypoint Mission feature and get familiar with the usages of DJIMissionManager.
-Also you will know how to test the Waypoint Mission API with DJI PC Simulator too.
+Also you will know how to test the Waypoint Mission API with DJI Assistant 2 Simulator too.
 So let's get started!

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-GSDemo).